pivotal-cf/docs-csb-aws/howtos/publicly-accessible-dbs.md

 ## Pitfalls when creating service instances

-- If setting `publicly_accessible: true` or `ipv4_enabled: true` doesn't seem to allow public connections, contact the team in charge of creating the CSB plans for your org and ask them whether they intend to support public database instances or not.
+If setting `publicly_accessible: true` doesn't seem to allow public connections, contact the team in charge of creating the CSB plans for your org and ask them whether they intend to support public database instances or not.
 - If setting `publicly_accessible: true` or `ipv4_enabled: true` causes your db to randomly accept public connection, contact the team in charge of creating the CSB plans for your org and ask them whether they intend to support public database instances or not.